salmo94/casual/README.md

 HOW TO INSTALL PROJECT
 -------------------
+If you have locally installed nginx, postgres, or php, please replace the ports in the install.sh file.

 To set up the project, execute the following command in you command line.
 ```
 ./install.sh